 Temperature reducing infant suspension sachets (e.g. paracetemol) must be brought to nursery every day that your child is accessing a funded only place and handed to a member of staff.
-Temperature reducing infant suspension must NOT be left in your child's bag.
-We do not have the capacity to store bottles of temperature reducing infant suspension at nursery therefore in-date individual sachets must be provided, clearly labelled with your child's full name and date of birth.
+Infant paracetemol must NOT be left in your child's bag.
+We do not have the capacity to store bottles of infant paracetemol at nursery therefore in-date individual sachets must be provided, clearly labelled with your child's full name and date of birth.
 We will only administer temperature reducing infant suspension in line with our Medication Policy.